 In contrast, if the Canadian company had a USD account at a US bank in the United States (an international bank account), they could minimize their currency risk, gain favorable exchange rates from USD to CAD, and enjoy the appreciation of the USD against CAD.

 This scenario plays out for international businesses each day.
-Those that take the time to identify the international banks with the best rates for their operating currencies will save big and protect their businesses from currency fluctuations in the future.
+Those that take the time to identify the international banks and bank accounts with the best rates for their operating currencies will save big and protect their businesses from currency fluctuations in the future.

 The benefits of international bank accounts are many.
 The above are only a few examples.

-If you want to learn more about the benefits of an international bank account, you can get started by using the information in this article or learn more here.
+If you want to learn more about the benefits of international banking, you can get started by using the information in this article or learn more here.

 But if you want to know which foreign banks will accept you, which countries to target, the best account opening strategies to use, and the best ways to overcome tough paperwork requirements, then we’d be happy to help you on your journey.